utahking/ForcePad/readme.md

 ## Release History ##

 ForcePad was originally released as 'Account Viewer' in August 2011.
 Account Viewer is [available on GitHub](https://github.com/ForceDotComLabs/Account-Viewer).
 In November 2011, Account Viewer was updated and re-released as 'Salesforce Viewer'.
-In February 2012, I updated it again to Salesforce for iPad.
-In August 2012 it became ForcePad.
+In February 2012 it was Salesforce for iPad, and finally in September 2012 it became ForcePad.

 v2.4 - Released 9/4/2012